Phillip Dutton: Biography

 Dutton was born in Nyngan and was educated at Newington College (1976–1979).
 He pursued his passion for riding in Australia until 1991 when he moved to the United States to train in a more internationally competitive environment.
 In the 1996 Atlanta and 2000 Sydney Olympic Games he was a member of Australia's Gold Medal Three-day Eventing Team and he has now represented Australia in three Olympics and four World Equestrian Games.
 He is very active on the U.S. eventing circuit, winning the USEA Leading Rider of the Year title in 1998, and 2000, 2001, 2002, 2003, 2004, 2005, and 2006.
 In 2005 he was also the number one FEI World Event Rider.
 Phillip and his wife, Evie, live in Avondale, Pennsylvania with Evie's daughter and their twin girls.
 Dutton's farm, True Prospect Farm, is located in West Grove, Pennsylvania.

 In 2006, Dutton announced that he would be changing his citizenship, allowing him to ride for the United States.
 In his letter to the EFA, informing them of the change, he wrote: "I would like to thank the EFA for everything they have done for me and my career as a Three-Day Event rider...
 It has been an honour to be a member of the EFA and to represent Australia internationally for the past 12 years."

-In April 2007, Dutton took second at the famous 4 star event the Rolex Kentucky Three Day, as his first time riding for the U.S. Later that year, he won the team gold and individual silver medal at the 2007 Pan American Games on Truluck.
+In April 2007, Dutton took second at the Rolex Kentucky Three Day, as his first time riding for the U.S. Later that year, he won the team gold and individual silver medal at the 2007 Pan American Games on Truluck.

-In April 2008, Dutton broke the "Rolex Hex" winning his first Rolex Kentucky Three-Day Event.
-Dutton competed at the 2008 Summer Olympics, but was disqualified from the individual event for competing with boots that were too heavy.
+In April 2008, Dutton won his first Rolex Kentucky Three-Day Event.
+Dutton competed at the 2008 Summer Olympics, but was disqualified from the individual event for riding with illegal equipment.

-On 24 May 2016 it was announced that Dutton would be working with Kentucky Derby runner-up Commanding Curve in his 2nd career as an eventing horse.
+On 24 May 2016 it was announced that Dutton would be working with Kentucky Derby runner-up Commanding Curve in his second career as an eventing horse.
+While eventing with Dutton, Commanding Curve was injured and later passed on to a novice rider.

-Dutton and Mighty Nice won an individual bronze medal in the 2016 Summer Olympics in Rio de Janeiro.
+In 2016, Dutton and Mighty Nice won an individual bronze medal in the 2016 Summer Olympics in Rio de Janeiro.